Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m8/readme.md

 The output:

 I was standing 🙂 but a bit 😞 while John approached to me with his 😀 face making me fearful.
 But eventually I noticed he had forgotten his gun.
-It made my 🥳 and I burst out 🤣 loudly.
+It made me 🥳 and I burst out 🤣 loudly.

  ## 6
 Writing a program, that shows basic PC information